beamylabs/beamylabs-start/examples/grpc/python/simple_ecu/README.md

 ## Pre-requisites
 > If you haven't yet installed the necessary requirements to run python examples.
 Then we suggest you start by following instructions [here](https://github.com/beamylabs/beamylabs-start/tree/improve-sample-and-docs/examples/grpc/python#readme).

-> Have knowledge of the ip address to your signal-broker installation
+> Have knowledge of the ip address to your beamy broker installation, if you have the web-client running you can get the ip in the bottom left corner.

 ## Get started
 ### Options
 The scripts ecu.py and ecu_advanced.py can be started with options `-h` or `--ip <ip_address>`.
-* `--ip <ip_address>` - Points to the ip of your signal-broker installation, if this option is not used the scripts will use ip `127.0.0.1`.
+* `--ip <ip_address>` - Points to the ip of your beamy broker installation, if this option is not used the scripts will use ip `127.0.0.1`.
 For example start the script by typing: `python3 ecu.py --ip 192.168.0.xxx`
 * `-h` - Help, shows available options for script, run `python3 ecu.py -h`

 ### Default instructions